Electroweak phase transitions in a $U(1)_D$ extension of the standard model with dimension-six operators: Gravitational waves and LHC signatures: The model

 \subsubsection{Theoretical constraints}

-\begin{itemize} \item We will now analyse various constraints and/or requirements on the Lagrangian parameters.
-First we demand the tree level scalar potential should be bounded from below at large field values or at least it should display a pattern consistent with it for field values less than the cut-off scale in an effective field theory framework.
+\begin{itemize} \item We will now analyze various constraints on the Lagrangian parameters.
+First, we demand the tree-level scalar potential should be bounded from below at large field values or at least it should display a pattern consistent with it for field values less than the cut-off scale in an effective field theory framework.
 This is ensured in this model by the following requirement:

 \item The validity of the EFT approach additionaly require $v, w < \Lambda$ for $c_6 \sim 1$ \cite{Falkowski:2015fla}.
 For the rest of our discussions we will work with $c_6 = 1$.